HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES.md

 - A UX developer can bring efficiency, logic, relevance, user advocacy, research, communication, effectiveness, interaction, elegance, simplicity.

-- Types of industry - Finance, Education, Retail, Healthcare, Business & IT Services, Research & Developement, Goverment and Defence.
+- Types of industry - Finance, Education, Retail, Healthcare, Business & IT Services, Research & Development, Government and Defense.

 - In natural world there is no monochrome except blue sky overhead on a clear day, even sky is a gradient.
 So, while creating UI component use gradient from light to dark as top down lighting bias to makes the screen appear as more natural not as artificial monochrome.
 And the gradient shouldn’t be noticeable and flashy